-If you are in Single Password Mode, and you reset your Password, or if you are in Two Password Mode, and you reset your Mailbox Password, you will lose the ability to read your existing emails due to the message encryption that we utilize.
-This only happens in the case of password reset (when you forget your password), but not when you change your password.
+If you reset your Proton password, you will lose the ability to read existing emails due to the message encryption that we use.
+Note that this only happens in the case of a password reset (i.e. when you forget your password) and not when you change your password.

-Furthermore, if you are in Two Password Mode and you reset your Login Password OR your Mailbox Password, your account will be changed to Single Password Mode, because this is the new default for ProtonMail.
+If you are in Two-password mode and reset your login password or your mailbox password, your account will switch to the One-password mode.
 When this happens, you will also be unable to read your previous messages.

-However, in certain situations, it is possible to recover your existing emails and decrypt them.
-This is possible in the following scenarios.
+However, in certain situations, it is possible to recover your existing emails and decrypt them:

-- You were in two password mode, then you reset your login password OR mailbox password, and are now in one password mode.
+- You are in Two-password mode and reset your login password or mailbox password.
+Your account is switched to One-password mode.
 However, you still remember your previous mailbox password.

-- You are in one password mode, then you reset your password.
+- You are in One-password mode and reset your password.
 However, you still remember your previous password.

-Note, if you have reset passwords multiple times, you may need to try all of your previous passwords until you find the one that can reactivate your encryption key.
+Note that if you reset your password multiple times, you may need to try all of your previous passwords until you find the right password to reactivate the remaining keys.